gulp-cookery/gulp-chef/README.md

 task            |gulp, gulp/tasks
 stream processor|gulp/streams
 flow controller |gulp/flows

-If you are willing to share your recipes, you can write them as plugins.
-Check out [Writing Plugins](#Writing_Plugins) for how.

 If your recipes do not need configuration, you can write them just as normal gulp tasks.
 That is, your existing gulp tasks are already reusable recipes!
 You just need to put them in a standalone module file, and put to the "gulp" folder within your project's root folder.